Well that’s what I think I grew! And it’s certainly something I’ve been eating this past week or two. So let’s stick to that name shall we?

 Fresh cannellini beans.
 YUM!
 If I had the space, this is one thing that I would plant.
 I will say, though, Claire, if I do plant them, I’ll come back here to this post. it’s just about everything you need to know about cannellini beans.
 Thanks!

-I’m wondering if you ever see those in the markets where you are ?
+Hi John, I think you would really enjoy the fresh Borlotti too 🙂 I’m wondering if you ever see those in the markets where you are ?